If You Were Born In Summer, This Is What We Know About You

 You have a stronger internal clock

-If you have a dog, have you noticed that even without reading a clock, it knows when it's dinner time?
+If you have a dog, have you noticed that even without reading a clock, it knows when it’s dinner time?
 Ever wake up at the same time every day without an alarm clock?
-This is what's known as an internal clock, and research suggests summer-born babies tend to have a more robust internal clock than others.
+This is what’s known as an internal clock, and research suggests summer-born babies tend to have a more robust internal clock than others.
 Professor of Biological Sciences Douglas McMahon, graduate student Chris Ciarleglio, post-doctoral fellow Karen Gamble and two students at Vanderbilt University performed an experiment on mice that tested how strong their internal clocks were based on what kind of light they were raised in, winter or summer.
 The study, later published in Nature Neuroscience, showed that mice born and raised in summer light had more accurate internal clocks and regular behavioral patterns than the winter mice babies.
-In short, the season you're born into can affect your brain.
+In short, the season you’re born into can affect your brain.
+Here’s what the summer solstice means for your zodiac.

 You have a lower chance of Seasonal Affective Disorder